-- To aim for theoretical integration with a focus on the development of the comprehensive theoretical model that will optimise synergies and complementarity among the various disciplines and all of the WPs.
+- To aim for theoretical integration with a focus on the development of the comprehensive theoretical model that will optimize synergies and complementarity among the various disciplines and all of the WPs.

-IRTIS team will also participate in WP4: Longitudinal Quantitative Data Collection.
+IRTIS team will also participate in WP4: Longitudinal Quantitative Data Collection, specifically in the 3-wave survey in six countries.
 The main objectives of this work package are:

-- To develop a robust longitudinal survey to measure short- and medium-term impact of ICTs on children and adolescents by applying a set of different methods for testing different dimensions of ICT uses and digital skills.
+- To develop a robust longitudinal survey to measure the impact of ICTs on children and adolescents by applying a set of different methods for testing different dimensions of ICT uses and digital skills.

 - To validate the survey instrument through cognitive interviews and performance tests with a subsample of children and adolescents in six countries.

-- To develop a performance test instrument for digital skills that can be used by educational institutions.
+- To develop a performance test instrument for digital skills that educational institutions can use.
 The tests will be conducted among a subsample of children and adolescents from the longitudinal survey in six countries after the second wave.

 This project has received funding from the European Union’s Horizon 2020 Research & Innovation programme under Grant Agreement no. 870612.
 This website reflects only the authors’ views and the European Union is not liable for any use that may be made of the information contained therein.